What is an Apprenticeship?

 What types of apprenticeship are available?

-Apprenticeships are changing.
 The government has asked employers in each sector to review the content of apprenticeships for their industries and occupations, and these new, revised apprenticeships, are known as Apprenticeship Standards.
-Over the next few years, these new Standards will be phased in to replace the existing Apprenticeship Frameworks, which have been around for a number of years.

-Because of this transition from Frameworks to Standards, County Training offers a mixture of both Apprenticeship Frameworks and Apprenticeship Standards, depending on the sector in question and the availability of new Standards for that sector.
-We will advise you on whether you will be signed up for an Apprenticeship Framework or an Apprenticeship Standard as part of our interview and selection process.
+County Training offers a mixture of both Apprenticeship Standards and standalone vocational qualifications depending on the sector in question and the availability of new Standards for that sector.
+We will advise you on the most appropriate qualification as part of our interview and selection process.

 What levels of apprenticeship are available?